hoytak/pylpsolve/doc/index.rst

 - A design emphasis on usability and reliability.

-- Many bookkeeping operations are automatically handled by abstracting similar variables into blocks that can be handled as a unit.
+- Many bookkeeping operations are automatically handled by abstracting similar variables into blocks that can be handled as a unit with arrays or matrices.

 - LP sizing is handled automatically; a buffering system ensures this is fast and usable.

 - Full integration with numpy arrays.

-- Written in `Cython`_ for speed; all low-level operations are done effectively in compiled C code.
+- Written in `Cython`_ for speed; all low-level operations are done in compiled and optimized C code.

 - Good coverage by test cases.

-- Licensed under the BSD open source license.
+- Licensed under the LGPL open source license (as is LPSolve_).

 Short Example
 ------------------------------